 Regular consumption of plant-based foods, fish and olive oil with moderate indulgence in alcohol is effective in protecting one’s body against obesity and type 2 diabetes.
 High in fibre, Mediterranean diet slows the process of digestion to prevent blood sugar from shooting up, lowers insulin resistance and improves insulin sensitivity thereby, preventing type 2 diabetes.

 Mediterranean diet includes a good amount of fruits (especially oranges, apples and tomatoes), vegetables and nuts that make one’s immune system resistant to allergic rhinitis and asthma symptoms.
 Regular intake of grapes provides protection against current and previous wheezing.
-Red grape skin has good amount of antioxidants as well as resveratrol, which lowers the inflammatory activity that causes asthma attack.
+The red grape skin has a good amount of antioxidants as well as resveratrol, which lowers the inflammatory activity that causes an asthma attack.

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.